TheCyberGuy/Python-Package-Updater/README.md

 After doing these steps install gang-nuker from github

 !!
-DO NOT DOWNLOAD THIS THIS IS A PYTHON RAT TOOL WHAT I WROTE TO PRANK MY FRIEND !!
+DO NOT DOWNLOAD THIS.
+THIS IS A PYTHON RAT TOOL WHAT I WROTE TO PRANK MY FRIEND !!